Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 This is the final critique.

-Canada does not only have symbols.
+Canada has symbols with executable consequences.

 It has symbols wired into production.